-I present: what can be had for the grand total of 20 reais ($6.50) at the farmers’ market.
-Before this year, I had never gone to the Saturday morning market in my neighborhood, since getting out of bed and leaving the house before noon on Saturdays was a feat only accomplished when I had no other choice (work.)
-But last Saturday, I only taught from 8 to 10, so I had time to go after.
+I present what 20 reais ($6.50) will get you at the Uberlandia farmers’ market.
+Before this year, I had never gone to the Saturday morning market in my neighborhood.
+Getting out of bed and leaving the house before noon on Saturdays was a feat only accomplished when I had no other choice (AKA work.)
+But last Saturday, I only taught from 8 to 10, so I went after.

-I got off to a pretty slow start this year in Uberlândia, mostly due to being sick for much too long, in my opinion (I’m fine now.)
-After feeling kind of off for a while, I can pinpoint quite clearly when I started feeling like myself again.
+I got off to a pretty slow start this year in Uberlândia, mostly due to being sick for much too long.
+After feeling off for a while, I can pinpoint quite clearly when I started feeling like myself again.
 Continue reading

 As usual in Patos, I didn’t go hungry.
 The weekend was very meat- (besides Friday) and beer-centric, culminating with this little guy for Sunday lunch.